 In 1968 the firm of Whitehead Monckton was created by the amalgamation of Whitehead, Thomas & Urmston and Monckton Son & Collis.
 Both these firms had a long, but somewhat contrasting history.
 The firm of Whitehead, Thomas & Urmston began in premises at No. 9 King Street by George Burr in about 1781.
 However, between then and 1968 there were no less than 23 alterations to the firm’s name reflecting changes in partners.
 It seemed necessary in earlier days to reflect any change in the composition of the firm by an equivalent change in title.

 By contrast, in 1825 John Monckton set up in practice at the lower end of the High Street in Maidstone and in 1839 moved to No. 70 King Street which was also used as a residence for the Monckton family.
 Some years later he acquired the adjoining premises at 72 King Street.
-Both buildings are still in use as the main office of the firm but have undergone significant changes over the years and now provide comfortable modern facilities for clients and staff.
+Both buildings were in use as the main office of the firm until November 2018.

 The firm expanded in to the Weald of Kent in 1984 when Timothy Monckton opened a branch office in Tenterden.
 He represented the sixth generation of the Monckton family in succession to be partners in the firm.
 Tim retired from the partnership in March 2014.

 The firm was one of the first law practices in the country to open an Investment Management Department in 1995 to provide an in-house service to clients with investment portfolios and a dedicated independent financial service.
 There have been many recent developments within the investment management arena and in 2013, the department became a commercially independent branch of Raymond James Investment Services.
 Mark Beaney who established the department in 1995, is now Branch Principal of the Raymond James Weald of Kent Branch and continues to manage the investment management operation.
 This development enabled the Investment team to offer clients their personalised service matched with international investment and product research.